Home | Vegan Garden page 1 2 3 4 5 6 7 8 9 10

 page 10

 I pull back a bit for a more comprehensive view.
-Note the sweet corn on the right.
+Note the sweet corn comes into view on the right.

 Now I move in closer.
 Foreground left, cantaloupes.
 Foreground right, edamame, early growth.
-Behind them, a small compost pile.
-To the left of that, my handmade sprinkler tripod, made from about $5.00 US worth of furring strips (1 by 2 lumber) and $3.00 worth of steel and stainless steel fasteners.
-Bottom of tripod (feet) treated with Cuprinol.
-Behind the sprinkler, from left to right, 20 foot by 6 foot compost piles (6 by 1.8 meters), which are to the left, and out of view, cherry tomatoes, edamame (mature growth), and another 6 foot by 20 foot cantaloupe bed.
+Visible behind the edamame is a small compost pile.
+Visible to the left of that, is my handmade sprinkler tripod, made from about $5.00 US worth of furring strips (1 by 2 lumber) and $3.00 worth of steel and stainless steel fasteners.
+The bottom of tripod (the feet) was treated with Cuprinol.
+Behind the sprinkler, from left to right, are one or two 20 foot by 6 foot compost piles (6 by 1.8 meters).
+They are not visible in this photo.
+But you can see the cherry tomato plants, then a row of edamame (mature growth), and then another 6 foot by 20 foot cantaloupe bed.
 Note the yellow flowers.
-Trellis with twine removed.
+Next is my trellis, with the twine removed.
 This is 6 feet high and 24 feet (7.3 meters) long.
-Further right, sweet corn, mature in the back, 8-inch (20 cm) tall young plants in front .
-These 4 rows (2 double-rows) are each about 20 feet long.
+Further right, sweet corn, mature plants in the back, 8-inch (20 cm), l young plants in front .
+These 4 rows (2 double-rows) of sweet corn are each about 20 feet long.
+Visible in front of the trellis is the small compost pile I mentioned earlier.

 Different angle.

-Even closer.
-There are 4 melons cozying up to each other.
-Three that have reached about full size, and one behind them, to the left of the middle-melon, that is smaller and still dark green (with light-colored stripes).
+Closeup on the melon patch.
+You can see 4 melons cozying up to each other.
+Three have reached about full size, and have turned beige, and one behind them, to the left of the middle-melon, that is smaller and is still dark green (with light-colored stripes).
 Do you see it?
 It looks like a roundish zucchini squash.
 Yes, melons and squashes are fairly closely related.
 And zucchini squashes are the same species as many pumpkins and squashes.
-Zucchini are basicly immature pumpkins.
+Most people don't realize it, but zucchini are basicly immature pumpkins.

 Check out the "baby" watermelon in the foreground.
 Eventually this grew into a 15 to 25 pound (7 to 11 kg) round melon.
 This is in a 6 or 7 foot wide by 20 foot long melon bed.
-Out of it I got about 20 watermelons, each weighing 15 to 25 pounds.
+Out of that be I got about 20 watermelons, each weighing 15 to 25 pounds.
 Note that watermelon leaves are sectioned.
 Cantaloupe leaves look more like squash and pumpkin leaves.
-Those watermelon plants grew incredibly fast, taking control of territory and soil and greedily sucking up soil nutrients at breakneck speed, for a plant.
+Those watermelon plants grew incredibly fast, taking control of territory and soil and greedily sucking up soil nutrients at breakneck speed - breakneck speed for a plant.

-Below are a closeup of my cherry tomato plants.
+Below is a closeup of my cherry tomato plants.
 You can see a couple of nearly ripe fruits.
 The fruits that I couldn't eat right away, I froze.
 You don't need to steam them first.
-In the winter, I thawed them as needed, and made tomato sauce.
-They were very very sweet, and the sauce didn't need any sugar.
+In the winter, I took them from the freezer as needed and thawed them, and made tomato sauce.
+They were very very sweet, and the sauce didn't need any added sugar.

 Return Home